Cloufield/GWASTutorial/11_meta_analysis/README.md

 The random effect model was implemented in GWAMA, which is another very popular GWA meta-analysis tool.
 Its official documentation can be found [here](https://genomics.ut.ee/en/tools).

+!!! example "A minimal example of random effect meta-analysis using GWAMA"

+    The input file for GWAMA contains the path to each sumstats.
+Column names need to be standardized.

+    ```txt title="GWAMA_script.in"
+    Pop1.txt
+    Pop2.txt
+    Pop3.txt
+    ```

+    ```bash
+    GWAMA \
+        -i GWAMA_script.in \
+        --random \
+        -o myresults
+    ```
 ## Cross-ancestry meta-analysis

 ### MANTRA